Transitioning to Adult Health Care

 What is Health Care Transition?

-"Health care transition is the process of changing from a pediatric to an adult model of health care.
+"Health care transition is the process of changing from a child to an adult model of health care.
 The goal of transition is to optimize health and assist youth in reaching their full potential.
-To achieve this goal requires an organized transition process to support youth in acquiring independent health care skills, preparing for an adult model of care, and transferring to new providers without disruption in care."
-(Got Transition, 2015) Find more information on the March/April 2015 issue of Pulse, a monthly newsletter from the Association of Maternal and Child Health Programs (AMCHP).
+To achieve this goal requires an organized transition process to support youth in acquiring independent health care skills, preparing for an adult model of care (Got Transition - Six Core Elements of Health Care Transition).

 It is important for all youth to be connected to programs, services, activities, and supports that prepare them to manage their physical, mental and emotional well-being and develop life skills to make informed choices.
 The ability to manage one's health is a critical factor in success in school and transitioning into employment.
 This is especially true for youth with life-long health conditions.